This article has been updated from a previous version.

 “There’s a big difference between replacing a bumper of a car that has motion sensors and replacing a bumper that doesn’t,” says Tanisha Kishan, RATESDOTCA expert and chartered insurance professional.
 “Many of the features of modern cars that make them so convenient can also make them expensive to replace.”

 Certain makes and models also have a higher frequency of being stolen compared to other vehicles with loss-prevention features, for example.
-So even if you drive a high-cost vehicle, you may not necessarily pay a higher premium.
+So even if you drive an expensive vehicle, you may not necessarily pay a higher premium.
 Anti-lock brakes and anti-theft devices could make the difference between a lower and higher premium.

 Ultimately, insurance claims data is used to assign vehicle models a risk rating under the Canadian Loss Experience Automobile Rating (CLEAR) system.
 This system plays a big part in determining the premium for your specific vehicle.
-And because your vehicle is predictive of both claim probability and cost, it holds the spot of most influential factor in determining insurance premiums.
+And because your vehicle is predictive of both claim probability and cost, it can be considered the most influential factor when determining insurance premiums.

-Fortunately, you have control over the vehicle model that you purchase, so be sure to look out for vehicles with high theft rates or expensive technological features.
+Fortunately, you have control over the vehicle model that you purchase, so be sure to do your research and find out which vehicles have high theft rates or expensive technological features.

 2. Driving experience and insurance history

-The number of years you’ve been driving goes hand in hand with the number of years you’ve been insured, since auto insurance is mandatory.
+Since auto insurance in Canada is mandatory, the number of years you’ve been driving goes hand in hand with the number of years you’ve been insured.
 And the more uninterrupted driving experience you have under your belt, typically the lower your premium will be.